Symptoms of cocaine/crack cocaine addiction

-Cocaine is a powerful stimulant that can be highly addictive due to the short but intense high it is known to create.
-This substance is usually snorted through the nose in white powder form, and because the resulting euphoric state is very brief, if you begin misusing cocaine often, you will likely build up a tolerance to the drug.
-This tolerance means that you will need to take more cocaine and more frequently in order to achieve the desired effects.
+Cocaine is a powerful stimulant that can be highly addictive due to the short but intense high that it creates.
+This substance is usually snorted through the nose in white powder form, and because the resulting euphoric state is very brief, if you begin misusing cocaine often, you will likely build up more serious symptoms of cocaine addiction which can include a tolerance to the drug.
+This tolerance means that you will need to take more cocaine with increasing frequency in order to achieve the desired effects.

 Find out more about cocaine addiction treatment.